Reality is only an extension of history.

 People's Republic

-Having formed strategic partnerships with multiple countries, the truth is the Republic does not have even one military ally.
+Having formed strategic partnerships with multiple countries, the truth is the Republic has only one military ally, North Corea.
 As the last power behind the world's Communist Faction, the Republic knows it can only rely on itself.
 The People's Republic owns sovereignty over the following towns:

 China (Cathaysian States)